Interface Map¶

 The detail panel¶

-When you select a node or edge, a side panel opens with details:
+When you select a node or edge, a side panel opens on the right with details.

 Application panel¶